-Academic Progress, Probation, Suspension, and Dismissal
+Academic Progress, Probation, and Suspension

-- New full time, first time, first year students must attain a grade point average of 1.5 their first semester at Centenary College.(11/17/2003)
+- New full-time, first-time, first-year students must attain a grade point average of at least 1.5 their first semester at Centenary College.

 - Suspension is automatic for students who fail to maintain the required grade point average for two consecutive semesters.
 For students who fail to attend college for a semester or more, the term “consecutive semesters” means the two most recent semesters in which the student was enrolled at Centenary.

 - After this minimum period of suspension the student may apply for readmission to the College.
 Readmission is not automatic, but if granted, the student is readmitted under academic probation.
-CA (2003-04), pp. 51-52.

-A student who has withdrawn from Centenary and who wishes to return must complete a special application form, which is available in the Office of Admissions.
+A student who has withdrawn from Centenary and who wishes to return must complete a special application form, which is available in the Office of Re-Enrollment.
 Priority application deadlines are August 1 for the fall semester, December 1 for the spring semester, and June 1 for summer school.

 - An interview with a re-enrollment counselor may be required of those who left not in good academic standing.

 - All re-admit applicants must submit a letter informing the Re-Enrollment Office of his/her activities since leaving the College and why it is their wish to return;